Featured Publications

-Welcome to JSOU Press
+Welcome to the JSOU Press

 JSOU Press is the scholarly publishing arm of United States Special Operations Command (USSOCOM).
 We are USSOCOM’s go-to publisher for research of interest to the Special Operations Forces (SOF) community.
 We pride ourselves on our unique ability to put knowledge into the hands of SOF professionals and aim to inform national policy and strategy with quality research.
 Since our inception in 2004, we have edited and published more than 250 peer-reviewed scholarly monographs, edited volumes, reference manuals, occasional papers, and quick looks.
 The works included here are solely the ideas of the authors and do not necessarily reflect the official position of USSOCOM or the Joint Special Operations University.